Olusoga/event_registration_and_ticketing_solution/README.md

 ## Overview

-Welcome to the Event Ticket Booking System! 🎟️ This Node.js application is crafted to provide a seamless experience for event ticket management, showcasing advanced development skills.
-The project emphasizes asynchronous programming, concurrency handling, and a clean RESTful API design—all while embracing Test-Driven Development (TDD) principles.
+Welcome to the Event Ticket Booking System! 🎟️ This Node.js application is designed to deliver a smooth and user-friendly experience for managing event tickets.
+Built with a focus on modern development practices, it highlights advanced skills like asynchronous programming and handling concurrency, ensuring high performance and reliability.
+The system follows a clean, well-structured RESTful API design, with a strong commitment to Test-Driven Development (TDD) to ensure quality and maintainability at every step.

 ## Table of Contents